-As discussed in Note 1, the warrants exercisable for the Company's Series F preferred stock are classified as a liability and are required to be measured at fair value.
+As discussed in Note 1, the warrants exercisable for the Company's Series F preferred stock were classified as a liability and were required to be measured at fair value.
 Therefore, such warrants were recorded at the full fair value with the Company's Series F preferred stock being recorded at the residual value at the time of issuance.
-At each reporting date, the warrants exercisable for the Company's Series F preferred stock are recorded to fair value which is charged to other income.
-The fair valuation of such warrants resulted in other expense of \$2.1 million and \$1.3 million for the three months ended March 31, 2013 and 2012, respectively.
+At each reporting date prior to the IPO, the warrants exercisable for the Company's Series F preferred stock were recorded to fair value which was charged to other income.
+The fair valuation of such warrants resulted in other expense of \$4.3 million and other income of \$0.2 million for the three months ended June 30, 2013 and 2012, respectively, and other expense of \$6.4 million and \$1.1 million for the six months ended June 30, 2013 and 2012, respectively.
+These amounts, coupled with the fair valuation of the warrants issued in relation to the Company's LSA (see note 4), total to the fair value adjustments to warrant liability amount per the statements of operations and comprehensive loss.

-Upon the completion of the IPO, all outstanding warrants to purchase redeemable convertible preferred stock were converted into warrants to purchase 1,613,395 shares of common stock.
-On April 16, 2013, a warrant was exercised to purchase 211,783 shares of our common stock.
+Upon the completion of the IPO, all outstanding warrants to purchase redeemable convertible preferred stock were converted into warrants to purchase 1,613,395 shares of common stock and are no longer required to be measured at fair value.
+On April 16, 2013, a warrant was exercised to purchase 211,783 shares of the Company's common stock.
 The Company received proceeds of \$1.5 million in connection with such exercise.
+On May 24, 2013, a warrant was net exercised which resulted in the issuance of 37,600 shares of the Company's common stock.